• Skip to primary navigation

 Our Programs

-Quality educational programs guide children’s learning and development.
+Quality play based educational programs guide children’s learning and development.

 Educators collaborate in designing programs that enable children and families to achieve optimal learning and developmental outcomes for children.
-The educational program is based on knowledge of each child so that interactions, experiences, routines, and events that each child engages in are relevant to them, respectful of their background and recognise and build on their current strengths, abilities and interests.
+The educational program is based on knowledge of each child so that interactions, experiences, routines and events that a child engages in are relevant to them, respectful of their background, recognise and build on their current strengths, abilities and interests.

 Healthy Beginnings

 The Preschool aims to provide all children with the opportunity to enjoy and appreciate a healthy lifestyle, to give them the best chance to function well and actively engage in early learning activities.
 Children are encouraged to lead a healthy, active lifestyle, complemented by our fruit first message at morning tea.
-Later in the morning, fruit is offered to all children at Preschool, and combines well-loved fruits and vegetables with new things to try.
+Fruit is offered to all children at Preschool either in the morning or afternoon, and combines well-loved fruits and vegetables with new things to try.
 Cooking activities encourage children to develop a wider palate.

 Music and Movement